-Session 5, Dr. Nguyen Ngoc Huy: Climate Change Impacts in Vietnam

-This class provides an overview of climate change impacts in Vietnam.
-The emphasis will be on climate projections and hazards assessments existing for Vietnam.
+Session 3, Dr. Nguyen Ngoc Huy: Climate Change Impacts in Vietnam climate projections and hazards assessments existing for Vietnam.
 The class highlights why Vietnam is regarded as one of the top 10 countries most vulnerable to climate change in the world.
-Material covered includes recorded climate changes in the past, as well as future projections, for factors such as rainfall, temperature and dynamics of natural hazards/disasters http://www.preventionweb.net/files/11348_ClimateChangeSeaLevelScenariosforVi.pdf

-(e.g. typhoon, drought, flood, flash flood), sea level rise.
+Material covered includes recorded climate changes in the past, as well as future projections, for factors such as rainfall, temperature and dynamics of natural hazards/disasters (e.g. typhoon, drought, flood, flash flood), sea level rise.
 We will focus both on a national level as well as on hotspots at a regional scale where levels of climate change vulnerability are critical.
 NOTE: Quiz 2 for the Distance-Learning Module # 2 on Vietnam is scheduled after this session